 Across-market demand heterogeneity is important for rationalizing the distribution of local sales in the data.
-Figure 4 illustrates how σ_c rationalizes the distribution of local sales.
+Figure 4 illustrates how $\sigma_c$ rationalizes the distribution of local sales.
 For each category, we simulate sales using our Local RE model for two scenarios: (i) assuming our estimated level of across-market demand heterogeneity and (ii) assuming no across-market demand heterogeneity.
 We see the Local RE model closely follows the observed data, which may not be surprising since the micro moments match local zeros.
 However, we see that assuming homogeneous demand across markets systematically understates the percentage of local zeros.
 Given the large number of product-location pairs, these deviations are quite large.
 For example, under-predicting the percentage of zeros by 0.5 percentage points implies predicting sales for 65,934 men's and 85,622 women's product-location pairs that are observed in the data to be zero.

 6 Analysis of the Estimated Model

 With our demand estimates, we now conduct a series of counterfactual exercises to quantify the gains from online variety (Section 6.1).
 We compare consumer surplus and retail revenue under the large (observed) online choice set to the counterfactual surplus and revenue obtained under a limited assortment of products.
 This mimics a world in which consumers do not have access to online retail.
 We consider two scenarios: (1) where local assortments target local demand and (2) where local assortments are standardized, which is analogous to the counterfactuals found in the existing literature.
-Finally, we revisit the phenomenon of the long tail and show that aggregation of sales over markets with different tastes is a key driver of the long tail in our online retail data (Section 6.2).
+Second, by introducing hypothetical price changes, we examine the relative importance to consumers of increased access to variety versus reduced prices (Section 6.2).
+Finally, we revisit the phenomenon of the long tail and show that aggregation of sales over markets with different tastes is a key driver of the long tail in our online retail data (Section 6.3).